error418/opennms-event/README.md

 ```

-In case you need some examples the class `CustomParameterCollection` can be viewed for a better understanding.
+In case you need some examples, the class `CustomParameterCollection` can be viewed for a better understanding.